apache/ozone/hadoop-hdds/docs/content/feature/Snapshot.md

 Snapshot feature for Apache Ozone object store allows users to take point-in-time consistent image of a given bucket.
 Snapshot feature enables various use cases, including:
  * Backup and Restore: Create hourly, daily, weekly, monthly snapshots for backup and recovery when needed.
- * Archival and Compliance: Take snapshots for compliance purpose and archieve them as required.
+ * Archival and Compliance: Take snapshots for compliance purpose and archive them as required.
  * Replication and DR : Snapshots provide a frozen immutable image of the bucket on the source Ozone cluster.
 Snapshots can be used for replicating these immutable bucket images to remote DR site.
  * Incremental Replication : Snapshots feature with efficent snapshot-diff can offer an effcient way to incremntally sync up remote copy of the bucket.